Table of Contents

 - The business provides a factor with a copy of the invoice that was sent to the buyer

-- The factor verifies the invoice and runs a credit check on that buyer
+- The factor verifies the invoice and evaluates buyer’s (account debtor’s) credit

 - The factor advances a portion of the outstanding amount